moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 [^6]: [China is now blocking all encrypted HTTPS traffic that uses TLS 1.3 and ESNI](https://www.zdnet.com/article/china-is-now-blocking-all-encrypted-https-traffic-using-tls-1-3-and-esni/). _ZDNet_ (retrieved 2025-01-16).
 [^7]: David A. McGrew, John Viega, [_The Galois/Counter Mode of Operation (GCM)_](https://luca-giuzzi.unibs.it/corsi/Support/papers-cryptography/gcm-spec.pdf) (retrieved 2025-01-17).
 [^8]: Or maybe 2005.
 I have not found a conclusive source.
+[^9]: Dworkin, M. (2007). *Recommendation for block cipher modes of operation: Galois/Counter Mode (GCM) and GMAC (NIST SP 800-38D)*.
+National Institute of Standards and Technology. [https://doi.org/10.6028/NIST.SP.800-38D](https://doi.org/10.6028/NIST.SP.800-38D) (retrieved 2025-01-19).
+[^10]: I don't think it's an official cryptographic term, but it seems logical enough to me.
+Then again, _I'm not a lawyer_.